"I Greet You Museum Tree. - I Greet you Madara."

 "Finding Elephant"

-excavation - installation, parts of concrete sculpture, various size, 2021
+excavation - installation, parts of concrete sculpture,

 no birches inside me, preperation